HHP 5500 - Athletic Training Techniques

-The student's first clinical rotation in the ATEP.
-Integration of psychomotor skills/clinical proficiencies learned in the didactic component of the program in the clinical setting under the direct supervision (physically present) of an approved clinical instructor (ACI).
+The student's first clinical rotation in the GATP.
+Integration of psychomotor skills/clinical proficiencies learned in the didactic component of the program in the clinical setting under the direct supervision (physically present) of an approved clinical preceptor.
 Administered from a clinical/laboratory; students will learn the professional aspects of athletic training as well as the day-to-day operation of an athletic training facility, including basic record keeping and facility maintenance.
 The course has a lecture component.
-Prerequisites: Exercise Physiology, HHP 5500 and Permission of ATEP-Director.
+Pre-requisites: Exercise Physiology, HHP 5500 and permission of GATP-Director.
 Practicum course fee applies.

 A classroom and practical study in the appropriate use of therapeutic rehabilitation techniques for athletic injuries, encompassing scientific/physiological rationales, selection criteria, indications/contraindications, clinical applications, and psychological aspects of rehabilitation.